 In building powerful brands, we seek emotional connections with our customers.
 In fact, I’ve often held that your brand is the emotional connective tissue between you and your customers.
 Every product or service can and should deliver both functional and emotional benefits to the user; they are by no means the same.

 A Rolex tells the same time as a Timex.
 But the Rolex feels different.
-A Tiffany Celebration Ring sparkles like any other anniversary band.
-But the Tiffany ring feels different.
+A Tiffany celebration ring sparkles like any other anniversary band.
+But the Tiffany feels different.

-There are many brands that typically have low emotional connectivity — call them “functional brands.”
-Think Kmart, Exxon, Sears, Pizza Hut, Quaker State, Sam’s Club.
-And there are others that inspire loyalty, enthusiasm, even passion — these are “emotional brands.”
+There are many brands that have low emotional connectivity—call them “functional brands.”
+Think Kmart (defunct), Exxon, Sears (defunct), Pizza Hut, 10 Fitness, Quaker State, Sam’s Club.
+And there are others that inspire loyalty, enthusiasm, even passion—these are “emotional brands.”
 TOMS shoes, Whole Foods, Harley Davidson, Coach, Apple, Warby Parker, Trader Joe’s, Costco.
 Emotional brands inspire a personal connection through strength of culture, clarity of purpose, vividness of brand imagery and understanding of their customers’ emotional needs.

 How does the brand leader develop and harness this emotional power of the brand?
 It’s not by happenstance, but by introspection, intention and design.
 It’s not a matter of simply focusing on quality; the days of “build a better mousetrap and the world will beat a path to your door” are gone.
 To focus only on quality is to focus only on the functional brand.

-Mark Gobe, a visionary French designer and brand-thinker, first codified the idea of “emotional branding” in his seminal book of the same name more than 15 years ago.
+Marc Gobe, a visionary French designer and brand-thinker, first codified the idea of “emotional branding” in his seminal book of the same name more than 15 years ago.
+(Our second Emotional Branding to examine.)
 He explores the deep meaning of brands and how they best connect emotionally, and he deconstructs the matter with ten commandments of emotional branding.
 He argues that emotional brands create strong, dynamic brand personalities that closely relate to the aspirations and ideals of their customers.
-These personalities or “brand characters” are not defined by rational and functional benefits; they are informed by their consumers’ desires, interests and ideals.
+These personalities, or “brand characters,” are not defined by rational and functional benefits; they are informed by their consumers’ desires, interests and ideals.